Craig Chester

 Craig Chester (born November 8, 1965) is an American actor, writer, and screenwriter.

 Early life

-Chester was born in West Covina, California, the son of Cecil, lead singer in the rock band “Whiskey”, and Linda, a homemaker.
+Chester was born in West Covina, California, the son of Cecil, lead singer in the rock band "Whiskey", and Linda, a homemaker.
 He moved with his family to Carrollton, Texas at the age of twelve when his father accepted a corporate job with Nestlé.
-At age fifteen, Chester was diagnosed with the congenital facial deformity Long face syndrome.
+At age fifteen, Chester was diagnosed with the facial deformity long face syndrome.
 The condition's most striking symptom is an excessively long lower face height.
 At eighteen, Chester spent a year undergoing multiple reconstructive surgeries.
 Chester moved to New York City in 1985, with a new face, to study at The American Academy of Dramatic Arts.
 Following graduation, he performed in various stage productions in New York, including a play written by Joanne Woodward who, upon noticing his naturalistic acting style, encouraged Chester to pursue a career in film.